-Plutonium-238, plutonium-239, uranium-234, and uranium-235/236 were not detected in the nestling sample.
-However, similar to nestlings evaluated in 2017, uranium-238 was observed (0.0095 picocuries per gram) but was far below the biota dose screening level (DOE 2002).
-Uranium isotopes 234, 235/236, and 238 have been detected in soils, sediments, and small mammals collected around the DARHT Facility at levels that have exceeded the regional statistical reference levels in the recent past (Gaukler et al. 2018, Fresquez et al. 2016).
-These results suggest that uranium was bioavailable and was being incorporated into nestling tissues.
+Plutonium-238 and plutonium-239/240 were not detected in the nestling samples that were collected in 2019.
+Uranium-234, uranium-235/236, and uranium-238 were detected in nestlings and were similar with previous results; uranium-238 was detected (0.225 and 0.270 pCi/g) above the regional statistical reference level (0.197 pCi/g; Figure 4).
+Though not enough data are available for a trend analyses, there is no difference of uranium-234 or uranium-238 isotopes in nestlings collected from DARHT (n=4) when compared with background [(n=3), unpaired t test, p > 0.05, Figure 4].
+All radionuclide levels were far below the biota dose screening level (DOE 2019).
+Uranium isotopes 234, 235/236, and 238 have been detected in soils, sediments, and small mammals collected around DARHT at levels that have exceeded the regional statistical reference levels in the recent past (Gaukler et al. 2018, Fresquez et al. 2017).
+These results suggest that uranium is bioavailable and is being incorporated into nestling tissues but is below levels associated with harmful effects.